Quad Cities Nuclear Generating Station: Exelon's cost disclosure

 In December 2016, Illinois voted to subsidize Exelon with 1c/kWh or $235 million per year (depending on electricity rates) to keep QC and Clinton open for at least 10 years, as natural gas had decreased rates.

 Seismic risk

 The Nuclear Regulatory Commission's estimate of the risk each year of an earthquake intense enough to cause core damage to the reactor at Quad Cities was 1 in 37,037, according to an NRC study published in August 2010.

 Incidents

 On March 28, 2023 a drain down event occurred to the number 1 reactor pressure vessel.
 This was due to the failure to close 177 drain valves.
 Over a period of 6 minutes at least 1,200 gallons of reactor coolant water was lost.
-During the event at least two personal were sprayed in the face with reactor coolant water.
+During the event at least two personnel were sprayed in the face with reactor coolant water.
 During the event procedures were not followed to decontaminate the personnel that were exposed to the radioactive coolant water.

 After the event a licensed senior reactor operator submitted inaccurate and incomplete information about the incident falsely claiming it was due to broken hose.